 HLA’s lawyers improve health care access for immigrants through community outreach and policy advocacy as well.
 We visit community-based organizations to hear about difficulties immigrants face obtaining health care and deliver presentations on immigrants’ rights in the health care system.
 HLA also established an Immigrant Health Care Access Coalition to coordinate policy advocacy and community organizing among organizations interested in health care for immigrants.

-Medical-Legal Partnership for Immigrants
+Medical-Legal Partnership for Immigrants (MLPI)

 Watch "Liana's Story"